ChuBL/3DHeatmapDataPreprosses/README.md

 ## Get Started
 ### Prerequisite
-You will need an **API key** text file in the root path of your cloned repository to run the codes.
+You will need an `api_key.txt` file in the root path of your cloned repository to run the codes.
 The **API key** will not be included in this repository.
 Please reach out to Mindat administrators for help.

 ### Run the code
 The whole data stream is wrapped in `mindat_data_processor.py`.
 You can walk through all the steps from data retrieving to data export by running this single `.py` file.